joelouthan/Theologicus/src/confession-1689/1689-01-7-the-clarity-of-scripture-for-salvation.md

 Or how about this:

->1 Corinthians 15:29 (CSB) Otherwise what will they do who are being baptized for the dead?
+>1 Corinthians 15:29 Otherwise what will they do who are being baptized for the dead?
 If the dead are not raised at all, then why are people baptized for them?

 Out of context, it sounds like the Bible teaches that we are to be baptized for the dead.
 In context of the Bible, we can clearly see that this is a rhetorical question because the Bible teaches no such thing.